July 1-August 10, 1974 - The 41-day strike ends when the veteran NFL players report to training camp without a new agreement.

 November 22, 2011 - MLB players and owners sign a new agreement; which includes testing players' blood for human growth hormone, expanding the playoffs from eight teams to ten and moving the Houston Astros to the American League in 2013.

-March 2016 - The Major League Baseball Players Association begins negotiations for a new collective bargaining agreement with Major League Baseball executives.
+March 2016 - The Major League Baseball Players Association (MLBPA) begins negotiations for a new collective bargaining agreement with Major League Baseball executives.

 November 30, 2016 -